owulveryck/blog/content/post/from-cli-to-microservice.md

 title: From command line tools to a microservice - The example of Hashicorp tools (terraform) and gRPC
 ---

 This post is a little bit different from the last ones.
-As usual the introduction tries to be open, but it quickly goes deeper into a go implementation.
+As usual, the introduction tries to be open, but it quickly goes deeper into a go implementation.
 Some of the explanations may be tricky from time to times and therefore not very clear.
 As usual, do not hesitate to send me any comment via this blog or via twitter [@owulveryck](https://twitter.com/owulveryck).

 **TL;DR**: This is a step-by-step example that turns a golang cli utility into a webservice powered by gRPC and protobuf.
 The code can be found [here](https://github.com/owulveryck/cli-grpc-example).

 # About the cli utilities

 I come from the sysadmin world...
 Precisely the Unix world (I have been a BSD user for years).
 Therefore I have learned to use and love "_the cli utilities_".
-Cli utilities are all those tools that makes Unix sexy and "user friendly".
+Cli utilities are all those tools that make Unix sexy and "user-friendly".

 <center>
 Because, yes, Unix **is user-friendly** (it's just picky about its friends[^1]).